Junzhou-Chen/junzhou-chen.github.io/_pages/about.md

 # News

 - Attempt to explore the feasibility of multimodal large language models in the field of autonomous driving.
+- One paper was accepted by [MOST 2024](https://ieeemobility.org/MOST2024/).
 - Applying for 2024 fall PhD position.
 - ...